bath-bcss/Technical-Labs/docs/Unix_Shell.md

 Here the `ip a` command lists lots of networking information, but I only want the line about the IP address starting "127.".
-So, I can use the `grep <string>` command that lets you search the standard input stream for strings and outputs the lines containing the strings.
+So, I can use the `grep <string>` command that lets you search the standard stdin for strings and outputs the lines containing the strings to stdout.

 ## Going forwards